-In the above shots, you cannot see many clouds and can also see morning sun shining on the mountain tops.
+In the above shots, you cannot see many clouds and can also see the morning sun shining on the mountain tops.

 Well, let us turn the camera around.
 On the extreme right is our guest house.

 After spending about an hour at the lake we decided to return.
-Got hot water bucket to get ourselves free from the morning chores.
+Got a hot water bucket to get ourselves free from the morning chores.

 Breakfast was served in the Ladakhi style kitchen.
 We had a delicious breakfast and were ready to leave around 9 AM for the next part of our journey, from Pangong to Hanle.

 Our target for the day was Tso Moriri Lake which is around 185 kilometers from Hanle.
 We were under the assumption that it should be an easy ride and had a target of around 4 -5 PM to reach Karzok.